 Q.: How much does Amazon Prime cost?

-Q.: What is Amazon Household?
+Q.: What are Amazon Households?

 Q.: Which items get free two-day shipping with Amazon Prime?

 A.: The vast majority of items that Amazon sells qualify for free two-day shipping with Amazon Prime.
-Oversized items, such as treadmills and basketball hoops, get free standard shipping instead.
+Oversize items, such as treadmills and basketball hoops, get free standard shipping instead.
 However, items sold through third parties (via Amazon Marketplace) are ineligible for any kind of free shipping, unless the seller happens to offer it.

 Q.: Which Kindle books are available to borrow?